-Caroline Moorehead is in many ways an ideal biographer: an assiduous gatherer of facts, whose books provide a deep and empathetic immersion into whatever world she has made her subject.
-Her subjects range widely, from Bertrand Russell to Freya Stark, Martha Gellhorn and Lucie de la Tour du Pin, lady-in-waiting to Marie Antoinette and eyewitness to the French Revolution.
+Caroline Moorhead is in many ways an ideal biographer: a dogged gatherer of facts, whose books provide a deep and empathetic immersion into whatever world she has taken as her subject.
+Her subjects range widely, from Bertrand Russell to Freya Stark, Martha Gellhorn and Lucie de la Tour du Pin, lady in waiting to Marie Antoinette and eyewitness to the French Revolution.

 Her latest biography is unusual in that it takes as its subject the lives of a group of French women resistants who were deported to Auschwitz; it is simultaneously a multiple biography and a detailed anatomy of the nature of friendship.
 Moorhead has a profound sympathy for these women and the shared belief of the few who survived that they simply would not have done so without each other.
 Their bond is what helped to keep them alive and it is in a way the subject of Moorhead’s book.

 What brought these women together in the months and years after the fall of France in June 1940 was a shared commitment to resisting the enemy.
 The first half of A Train in Winter describes their disparate backgrounds.
 Some were highly educated, sophisticated Parisians, intellectuals involved with the Communist Party, writers and editors, biochemists and university lecturers; others were midwives, teachers, nurses or working class women who ran cafés or supported their families as dressmakers, cooks, secretaries or factory workers.
 Some were still at school – the youngest was only fifteen; others were mothers of young children.
 The oldest of the women was 67.
 Many had husbands or lovers who were also in the Resistance.
 They came from all over France, from the city and the countryside.
 Only a handful were Jewish; those who were generally kept it hidden.